History

 The house was constructed of bricks fired on site, and wood imported from New York.
 A combination of Steamboat Gothic and Eastlake architecture, the house was declared by J.W. to be "the prettiest and fanciest home on The Boulevard."
 It was reported that J.W. spent $17,000 building The Rosalie at a time when the average house in Eureka Springs cost between $500 and $1000.

-There is a controversy regarding the year The Rosalie was built, as the house has a sign on it that states "1883".
+There is a controversy regarding the year The Rosalie was built, as the house had a sign on it that stated "1883".
 Published dates have included 1883, 1887, and 1889, which we believe is the correct date.
 It is hard to believe that J.W.
 Hill built the house five years before his mother-in-law purchased the land on which it was built.
 Also, the documentation submitted when Eureka Springs was designated a National Historic District shows a build date of 1889.

 In 1893, Mr. Hill attended the World's Columbian Exposition in Chicago, where the telephone was exhibited.
 Realizing its potential, J.W. came back and built a private telephone system between his home, the Crescent Hotel and the stables.
 J.W. used the system to schedule the carriages, replacing runners that previously had to go up and down the hills to see how many people needed transportation to and from the railroad.
 J.W. then got a franchise from Eureka Springs and expanded the system, making it one of the earliest cities to be fully serviced by phones.
 At the time, there were less than 300,000 phones in America.
 Contrary to urban legend, the switchboard office was located on Hillside in a building near J.W. 's stables, not in The Rosalie.